ltearno/hexa.tools/hexa.binding/README.md

 There's more, there are plenty of options you can use !

 ## Quick start

 Here is a short step by step guide to use the HexaBinding library in a Java project.
-For a GWT application, check the GWT Quick start **TODO**.
+For a GWT application, check the GWT Quick start.

 First create a Java project.
-Then add this dependency in your pom.xml (you can use the snapshot version if you want) :
+Then add this dependency in your pom.xml :

 	<dependency>
 		<groupId>fr.lteconsulting</groupId>